 You are a nasty, mean man, you're a beast!
-If my husband were here ...
+If my husband was here ...

-Well he's not but if you know where he is, please tell me and I'll put 'em out of his misery, fast.
+Well he's not but if you know where he is, please tell me and I'll put 'im out of his misery, fast.
 I learned how to do that from you Nazis.
-You were great teachers, but stupid fools.
+You were great teachers, but stupid fools nevertheless.
 Who asked you to invade Poland?
 Before the war I was living with my family, going to school, minding my own business and then you invaded and my life's been hell ever since.
-Now I'm here guarding you so please give me a reason to shoot you and I will.
+Now I'm here guarding you, so please give me a reason to shoot you and I will.

-Murderer!
-WOMAN 1
+WOMAN 1 Murderer!
+GUARD Slut!

-Slut!
 Whore!
-GUARD

-WOMAN 2 (to Woman 1) ing things worse for all of us.

-That's right, tramp.
-Liste GUARD n to your friend.

-Have you no compassion WOMAN 3

-GUARD ers ago when you Germans barged in here ing in the woods, struggling to survive, I

-You were a partisan?
-WOMAN 3

-Yeah, I was.
-What of it?
-GUARD

-WOMAN 2

-Then you ARE a murderer.
+WOMAN 2 (to Woman 1) Shut up!
+You're just making things worse for all of us.
+GUARD That's right, tramp.
+Listen to your friend.
+WOMAN 3 Have you no compassion?
+GUARD I lost my compassion years ago when you Germans barged in here and made my life a disaster.
+I was hiding in the woods, struggling to survive, and I have you to blame for that.
+WOMAN 3 You were a partisan?
+GUARD Yes, I was, what of it?
+WOMAN 2 Then you ARE a murderer.
 You partisans were just a bunch of thieves and killers.

-You're wrong.
+GUARD You're wrong.
 We were patriots; you were the thieves and killers.
-You pigs terrorized an entire continent.
+You barbarians terrorized an entire continent.